Adraba

 What We Believe

-ADRABA — a reimagined Jewish high school — educates and nurtures Jews towards deep literacy and engagement.
+Adraba is a virtual Jewish high school that educates and nurtures Jews towards deep literacy and engagement.

 We combine face-to-face instruction, independent study, collaborative work, ḥavruta (“friend”-pair) learning, project-based learning and distance learning to personalize the experience for each student.

-ADRABA has been in development since 2011 when three early-tech-adopter Jewish educators dedicated to innovation and the Jewish future met over coffee and pistachios.
+Adraba began in 2011 when three early-tech-adopter Jewish educators dedicated to innovation and the Jewish future met over coffee and pistachios.

-Though coming from different places with different backgrounds and perspectives, they all agree that with traditional teaching enhanced by technology, young Jewish women and men can become literate Jews and engage with their Jewishness in active, meaningful ways.
+Though coming from different places with different backgrounds and perspectives, they all agree that with traditional teaching enhanced by technology, young Jewish teens can become literate Jews and engage with their Jewishness in active, meaningful ways.

 What does ADRABA mean?